-3. Add your 1/2 TBSP of baking soda and mix in thoroughly.
-Also add 1 TBSP or more of water here (up to 1/4 cup) if you want a stretchier slime.
+3. Add 1/2 teaspoon of baking soda and mix in thoroughly.
+Also add 1 tablespoon or more of water here (up to 1/4 cup) if you want a stretchier slime.

 Then add in your chunky glitter and a little bit of fine blue glitter.
 We used a lot of the chunky glitter so that it covered the slime and looked more like a mermaid tail.

 You can find a selection of chunky glitter at a craft supply store – we got ours at Michaels.
 It is called Peacock Mix by Recollections.

 4. Slowly add in your contact lens solution.
 Add it in a teaspoon at a time and then continue to mix.

 We like to add a few teaspoons of contact solution at a time and then mix.
 Once the slime starts to pull away from the bowl you can take the slime out and knead with your hands.
 It will still be sticky at this point and that is normal.
 Just keep kneading.
 If after kneading for 5 minutes it is still sticky, add more contact lens solution, a few teaspoons at a time.

 If you find it still too sticky after kneading try adding some baby oil or lotion to your hands instead.
 You can also add in more contact lens solution if you still find it too sticky.
 But we like to caution that adding in too much contact lens solution will make the slime become harder and not as stretchy to play with.

 Now your slime is ready to play with!
 This slime is perfect to make for a Mermaid party or even just for the Mermaid-obsessed slime fan.
 Kids will love stretching this Mermaid tail slime!